INS No. 122

 CI Food Red 3

-Azorubine is a red dye that offers a red to maroon shade in applications.
-It consists essentially of disodium 4-hydroxy-3-(4-sulfonato-1-naphthylazo)- 1-naphthalenesulfonate and subsidiary coloring matters together with sodium chloride and/or sodium sulfate as the principal uncolored components.
-Azorubine is soluble in water and slightly soluble in ethanol.
+Azorubine is a monoazo dye that occurs as red powder or granules.
+It is principally the disodium salt of 4-hydroxy-3-(4-sulfonato-1-naphthylazo)- 1-naphthalenesulfonate and subsidiary coloring matters together with sodium chloride and/or sodium sulfate as the principal uncolored components.
+It may be converted to the corresponding aluminum lake.

 EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS); Scientific Opinion on the re-evaluation of Azorubine/Carmoisine (E 122) as a food additive on request the European Commission.
 EFSA Journal 2009; 7(11):1332.
 [40 pp.].
 Available online